 Snap-on was incorporated under the laws of the state of Wisconsin in 1920 and reincorporated under the laws of the state of Delaware in 1930.
 Snap-on is a leading global innovator, manufacturer and marketer of tools, equipment, diagnostics, repair information and systems solutions for professional users performing critical tasks.
-Products and services include hand and power tools, tool storage, diagnostic software, information and management systems, shop equipment and other solutions for vehicle dealerships and repair centers, as well as for customers in industries, including aviation and aerospace, agriculture, construction, government and military, mining, natural resources, power generation and technical education.
+Products and services include hand and power tools, tool storage, diagnostics software, information and management systems, shop equipment and other solutions for vehicle dealerships and repair centers, as well as for customers in industries, including aviation and aerospace, agriculture, construction, government and military, mining, natural resources, power generation and technical education.
 Snap-on also derives income from various financing programs designed to facilitate the sales of its products.

-Snap-on markets its products and brands through multiple distribution sales channels in more than 130 countries.
-Snap-on's largest geographic markets include the United States, the United Kingdom, Canada, Australia, Germany, Japan, France, Sweden, Spain, Brazil, China, Italy, the Russian Federation, Argentina, the Netherlands, Mexico, Indonesia, Norway, Denmark and India.
+Snap-on markets its products and brands through multiple sales distribution channels in more than 130 countries.
+Snap-on's largest geographic markets include the United States, the United Kingdom, Canada, Germany, Australia, Japan, France, Italy, Sweden, Spain, China, Brazil, the Netherlands, Saudi Arabia, Mexico, Argentina, Denmark, Norway, India, the Russian Federation, Finland and Indonesia.
 Snap-on reaches its customers through the company's franchisee, company-direct, distributor and internet channels.
-Snap-on originated the mobile van tool distribution channel in the automotive repair market.
+Snap-on originated the mobile tool distribution channel in the automotive repair market.

-The company began with the development of the original Snap-on interchangeable socket set in 1920 and subsequently pioneered mobile van tool distribution in the automotive repair market, where fully stocked vans sell to professional vehicle technicians at their place of business.
+The company began with the development of the original Snap-on interchangeable socket set in 1920 and subsequently pioneered mobile tool distribution in the automotive repair market, where fully stocked vans sell to professional vehicle technicians at their place of business.
 For many decades, the company was viewed primarily as a hand tool company selling through vans to vehicle technicians.
-In recent years, Snap-on has defined its value proposition more broadly, extending its reach "beyond the garage" to deliver a broad array of unique solutions that make work easier for serious professionals performing critical tasks.
+Today, Snap-on defines its value proposition more broadly, extending its reach "beyond the garage" to deliver a broad array of unique solutions that make work easier for serious professionals performing critical tasks.
 Building upon capabilities already demonstrated in the automotive repair arena, the company's "coherent growth" strategy focuses on developing and expanding its professional customer base in adjacent markets, additional geographies and other areas, including in critical industries, where the cost and penalties for failure can be high.
 In addition to its coherent growth strategy, Snap-on is committed to its "Value Creation Processes" - a set of strategic principles and processes designed to create value and employed in the areas of (i) safety; (ii) quality; (iii) customer connection; (iv) innovation; and (v) rapid continuous improvement ("RCI").

-Snap-on's primary customer segments include: (i) commercial and industrial customers, including professionals in critical industries and emerging markets; (ii) professional vehicle repair technicians who purchase products through the company's worldwide mobile tool distribution network; and (iii) other professional customers related to vehicle repair, including owners and managers of independent and original equipment manufacturer ("OEM") dealership service and repair shops.
-Snap-on's Financial Services customer segment offers financing options that include (i) installment sales and lease contracts arising from franchisees' customers and Snap-on's industrial and other customers for the purchase or lease of tools and diagnostic and equipment products on an extended-term payment plan; and (ii) business loans and vehicle leases to franchisees.
+Snap-on's primary customer segments include: (i) commercial and industrial customers, including professionals in critical industries and emerging markets; (ii) professional vehicle repair technicians who purchase products through the company's worldwide mobile tool distribution network; and (iii) other professional customers related to vehicle repair, including owners and managers of independent and original equipment manufacturer ("OEM") dealership service and repair shops ("OEM dealerships").
+Snap-on's Financial Services customer segment includes: (i) franchisees' customers and Snap-on's industrial and other customers who require financing for the purchase or lease of tools and diagnostics and equipment products on an extended-term payment plan; and (ii) franchisees who require financing for business loans and vehicle leases.